-ALBANY, NY (January 5, 2022) – In today's State of the State address, Governor Hochul announced several proposals that will benefit birds, other wildlife, and people:
+ALBANY, NY (January 10, 2023) – In today's State of the State address, Governor Kathy Hochul announced several proposals that will benefit birds, other wildlife, and people:

-- Acting on Climate.
+Acting on Climate.
 50% of bird species are predicted to be either “climate-threatened” or “climate endangered” by 2080, including at least 50 species in NYS.
-We can help fight climate change and support a responsible clean energy transition by supporting the continued electrification of our economy and accelerating the development of responsibly-sited renewable energy.
+We can help fight climate change and support a responsible clean energy transition by continuing to electrify our economy and developing an aggressive plan to reduce carbon emissions.

-In response, Erin McGrath, Policy Manager for Audubon New York, issued the following statement:
+In response, Erin McGrath, Senior Policy Manager for Audubon New York, issued the following statement:

 About Audubon New York

 Audubon New York, a state program of the National Audubon Society, protects birds and the places they need, today and tomorrow, throughout the Americas using science, advocacy, education, and on-the-ground conservation.
 Audubon's state programs, nature centers, chapters, and partners have an unparalleled wingspan that reaches millions of people each year to inform, inspire, and unite diverse communities in conservation action.
 Since 1905, Audubon's vision has been a world in which people and wildlife thrive.
 Audubon is a nonprofit conservation organization.
 Learn more at www.ny.audubon.org.